tisztamo/Junior/prompt/format/shell.md

 Encode and enclose your results as ./change.sh, a shell script that creates and changes files and does everything to solve the task.
-Files are small, avoid using sed in favor of heredoc-ing full files.
+Avoid using sed.
+Always heredoc full files.

 OS: <%= os %>